-Where there is any conflict between the provisions of this EMP and any contractor's obligations under their respective contracts, including statutory requirements (such as licences, project approval conditions, permits, standards, guidelines, and relevant laws), the contract should be amended, and statutory requirements are to take precedence.
+Where there is any conflict between the provisions of this EMP and any contractor's obligations under their respective contracts, including statutory requirements (such as licences, project

-The information contained in this EMP has been based on the project description as provided in the EIA report.
-Where the design or construction methods is different, this EMP may require updating and potential further assessment may be undertaken.
+The information contained in this EMP is based on the project description as provided in the scoping report.
+Where the design or operation method is changed, this EMP may require updating and further impact assessment be undertaken.
+The changes to the activities, the updated impact assessment findings and the updated EMP will need to submit to the competent authority and amendment requested.
+In this case a new ECC need to be issued.